University of Texas at Austin: Campus

 The university continues to expand its facilities on campus.
 In 2010, the university opened the state-of-the-art Norman Hackerman building (on the site of the former Experimental Sciences Building) housing chemistry and biology research and teaching laboratories.
 In 2010, the university broke ground on the $120 million Bill & Melinda Gates Computer Science Complex and Dell Computer Science Hall and the $51 million Belo Center for New Media, both of which are now complete.
 The new LEED gold-certified, 110000 sqft Student Activity Center (SAC) opened in January 2011, housing study rooms, lounges and food vendors.
 The SAC was constructed as a result of a student referendum passed in 2006 which raised student fees by $65 per semester.
 In 2012, the Moody Foundation awarded the College of Communication $50 million, the largest endowment any communication college has received, so naming it the Moody College of Communication.

 The university operates two public radio stations, KUT with news and information, and KUTX with music, via local FM broadcasts as well as live streaming audio over the Internet.
-The university uses Capital Metro to provide bus transportation for students around the campus on the UT Shuttle system and throughout Austin.
+The university uses CapMetro to provide bus transportation for students around the campus on the UT Shuttle system and throughout Austin, and UT students, faculty, and staff with an active UT ID card are able to ride public transportation without paying a fare.

 Organization and administration

-The university contains eighteen colleges and schools and one academic unit, each listed with its founding date:
+The university contains nineteen colleges and schools and one academic unit, each listed with its founding date: